-Thesis Title: Gender, conflict and the complexity of identity in female travel accounts of the Crimean War, c.
+Thesis Title: Gender and identity conflicts in women's experiences of the Crimean War, c.
 1854-1856

 Supervisors and Institution(s):

 Prof. Sarah Badcock, University of Nottingham